 In her tutorial, Witherspoon doesn't speak to the sustainability angle or the benefits of squalane directly, but all three products she uses are made with it along with other actives, such as vitamin C and rose oil.
 Starting with the former, Witherspoon says that she uses the Biossance Squalane + Vitamin C Dark Spot Serum to help treat her hyperpigmentation.
 "Ever since I had babies, I've had these little brown spots," she explains, pointing out the darker pigmentation around her cheeks and jawline.

 Witherspoon follows the brightening treatment with the Omega Repair Cream, a potted moisturizer that she describes as "lightweight" as she massages it over her face and neck.
 "You can't forget your neck; it's so important," she adds.
 For the third and final step, Witherspoon grabs a light-pink tincture.
-"This is my favourite, it's the rose oil," she says.
+"This is my favorite, it's the rose oil," she says.
 "I just take a little bit, put it in my hand," she explains, then presses the oil from her palms into her face.
 "There it is — I'm doing something good for myself; I'm doing something good for the environment."

 While the jury is still out on what, exactly, constitutes "clean" skin care, Witherspoon's endorsement is guaranteed to get a few more people on board the earth-conscious beauty bandwagon.